-Lending policies are designed to provide maximum use of the University's collection while simultaneously insuring its availability for all current and future generations of students, staff, and faculty.
+Lending policies are designed to provide maximum use of the University's collection while simultaneously ensuring its availability for all current and future generations of students, staff, and faculty.
 These policies also ensure that every campus borrower has equal access to individual items and that items not being used by some are on the shelf ready for you to find.
-Checking IDs and requiring you to renew and return items helps to protect the collection.
+Checking identification and requiring you to renew and return items helps to protect the collection.

 You can have a total of 75 items checked out at once.
 Loan periods vary with material type, but all loans end with the expiration date of your record (for students, this is usually the academic semester).

 Books, CD-ROMs, government publications: 28 days.
 The catalog indicates which are for "Library Use Only."

 DVDs, videotapes, LPs, musical CDs, non-musical audiotapes: 14 days

 Course Reserve books and journal articles: Loan periods are set by the instructor when putting the materials on reserve.

 Media Reserves: 3-hours--Overnight